jeremenichelli/personal-site/about/index.md

 ## Experience

-Early in his career he worked on responsive sites for clients like **Microsoft** and **StateFarm**, focusing in accessibility, cross browsing compatibility and design consistency.
+Early in his career he worked on responsive sites for clients like **Microsoft** and **StateFarm**, focusing in accessibility, cross browsing compatibility and pixel perfect design.

 In **OrderGroove** he helped build and maintain their core JavaScript applications.